ICML14MoMCompare/spectral-learn/README.txt

 ============================

 Collection of three method of moments based algorithms for learning stochastic languages.
-Accompaniment to paper "Methods of Moments for Learning Stochastic Languages: Unified Presentation and Empirical Comparison", which under review for ICML 2014.
+Accompaniment to the ICML 2014 paper "Methods of Moments for Learning Stochastic Languages: Unified Presentation and Empirical Comparison", by Borja Balle, William L. Hamilton, and Joelle Pineau.
 The learning algorithms produce weighted finite automata that can be used to make predictions over string.
+For more details, the paper can be found here: http://www.cs.upc.edu/~bballe/papers/icml14-mom.pdf

 Includes:
   Spectral learning algorithm (using both string and substring estimates).